clientIO/joint-paper-react/README.md

 # joint-paper-react

-This git repository is intended for instructional purposes, it shows hot to integrate react components with jointjs.
+This git repository is intended for instructional purposes, it shows hot to integrate react components with JointJS.

 ## Available Scripts